Pratik-Borikar/Python_Projects/Tik_Tac_Toe/README.md

 Simply download the tic_tac_toe.py file and firstly install the libraries, then run the code.

 ### Note:
-If you want you can resize the GUI frames as per your choice.
+If you want, you can resize the GUI frames as per your choice.